gbc-sp/sp-research-project-one/README.md

 export default ComponentName;
 ```

-Here is an example of the same component using a function:
+Here is an example of the same component using a `function`:

 ```ES6
 import React from 'react';